IvesShen/cs5610-project/readme.txt

         Here lists three (3) links to admin users, admin lost dogs, admin found dogs

     1.15 admin users
-        Here lists all users and their information, you can also delete users here.
+        Here lists all users and their information, you can also delete users or change other users' permission here.

     1.16 admin lost dogs
         Refer to admin users.